-A linear equation is an equation that graphs as a straight line.
-Common linear equations in Algebra are those with one, two or three variables.
-Each variable is of the first order and there is no multiplication of variables. (x is a first order variable and x2 is a second order variable.)
+A linear equation is an equation where each variable is of the first-order and there is no multiplication of variables. (x is a first-order variable and x2 is a second-order variable.)

 You can graph the equations by first making a table where you substitute values and then plotting out the graph.
 A linear equation with one variable has one solution, but linear equations of two and more variables have an infinite number of possible solutions.